roddhjav/Tomb/README.md

 different files, plus they offer advanced functionalities like bind and execution hooks and fast search, or they can be slammed close even if busy.
-Keys can be stored on separate media like USB sticks, NFC, on-line SSH servers or bluetooth devices to make the transport of data
+Keys can be stored on separate media like USB sticks, NFC, on-line SSH servers or Bluetooth devices to make the transport of data
 safer: one always needs both the tomb and the key, plus its password, to access it.

-The tomb script takes care of several details to improve user's behaviour and the security of tombs in everyday usage: protects the typing of passwords from keyloggers, facilitates hiding keys inside images, indexes and search a tomb's contents, mounts directories in place, lists open tombs and selectively closes them, warns the user about free space and last time usage, etc.
+The tomb script takes care of several details to improve user's behaviour and the security of tombs in everyday usage such as:
+* protects the typing of passwords from keyloggers,
+* facilitates hiding keys inside images,
+* indexes and search a tomb's contents,
+* mounts directories in place,
+* lists open tombs and selectively closes them,
+* warns the user about free space and last time usage.

-# How secure is this?
+# ![MM] How secure is this?

 Death is the only sure thing in life.
 That said, Tomb is a pretty secure tool especially because it is kept minimal, its source is